afonzeca/arun/README.md

 The next release will hopefully includes:

-1) Support for Doctrine Annotations for describing ACTIONS and WhiteList (the whiteList array will be deprecated)
-2) Support for full color, tables and fancy things for outputting information
+1) Support for full color, tables and fancy things for outputting information
-3) Security improvements
+2) Security improvements
-4) Some code refactoring
-5) Support for creating Arun Classes (DOMAINs) with internal DOMAIN/ACTIONS...
+3) Support for creating Arun Classes (DOMAINs) with internal DOMAIN/ACTIONS...
 You don't need to copy and paste anymore from this docs!
-6) More complete and full Unit Tests
+4) More complete and full Unit Tests
+5) Mandatory or "optional" options

+See the "changelog.txt" file inside the package for checking the changes compared to the previous version.

 ### License Info